XDemonBloodX/py-youtubeMP3/README.md

 # py-youtubeMP3
 Install FFmpeg on your path for use my scripts
-(keep the folders empty)
+And start installer.py (Create 2 folders for download musics)